GodsonJohn01/django-notebook/README.md

    Postman is an API platform for building and using APIs.
 Go to https://www.postman.com/ to download Postman or to know more about Postman.

-7. To signup, Open Postman and go to: http://127.0.0.1:8000/api/signup/ Goto Body -> row -> select type as json
+7. To signup, Open `Postman` and go to: http://127.0.0.1:8000/api/signup/ Goto `Body -> row -> select type as json`
-   Give the username and password in json fromat (eg: {"username": "user-new", "password": "pass@123"}) and send the POST request.
+   Give the `username` and `password` in json fromat (eg: {"username": "user-new", "password": "pass@123"}) and send the `POST` request.

 8. Go to: http://127.0.0.1:8000/api/login/ with the same credentials and method to login.

 9. Now, Go to http://127.0.0.1:8000/api/token/ to get your access and refresh token.
 Resend the request to get new tokens.
-Note down the tokens.
+Note down the `tokens`.

-10. Go to Authorization -> Bearer Token and give the access token.
+10. Go to `Authorization -> Bearer Token` and give the `access token`.

 10. Go to: http://127.0.0.1:8000/api/token/refresh/.
-    Go to Body and provide key as `refresh` and value as the refresh token you got now.
+    Go to Body and provide key as `refresh` and value as the `refresh token` you got now.
-    You can send the new request to get your new access token once the existing access token got expired.
+    You can send the new request to get your new `access token` once the existing access token got expired.

 11. Go to http://127.0.0.1:8000/api/snippets/create/ to create a new snippet.
-    Goto Body -> row -> select type as json
+    Goto `Body -> row -> select type as json`
     Give the title and content in json fromat (eg: {"title": "new-title", "content": "This is the new content!"}) and send the request.

-12. Go to http://127.0.0.1:8000/api/snippets/ and choose method as GET to see the snippets you've created.
+12. Go to http://127.0.0.1:8000/api/snippets/ and choose method as `GET` to see the snippets you've created.

 13. Note any id of the listed snippets (eg: 1) and go to http://127.0.0.1:8000/api/snippets/1/ (give noted id instead of 1) to view it's detail.

-    Now, use the same API and change json data and the method to PATCH to update the content of the snippet.
+    Now, use the same API and change json data and the method to `PATCH` to update the content of the snippet.

-    Change the method to DELETE and send the request to delete the Snippet.
+    Change the method to `DELETE` and send the request to delete the Snippet.

 14. Hurray!
 By now, you've worked with the API for a simple notebook using Django REST Framework!